-If you have a Flexible Spending Account (FSA) IRS requires you to submit to non-discrimination testing once a year.
-The reason for non-discrimination testing is to prevent Key and highly compensated employees from taking advantage of the benefits that these plans provide for employers and employees alike.
-Such advantages consist of an increase in take home pay because the dollars spent are pre-tax and a 7.65%savings annually on employers matching FICA tax.
+If you have a Flexible Spending Account (FSA), IRS requires you to submit to nondiscrimination testing once a year.
+The reason for nondiscrimination testing is to prevent Key and highly compensated employees from taking advantage of these plans’ benefits for employers and employees.
+Such advantages include an increase in take-home pay because the dollars spent are pre-tax and a 7.65% annual savings on employers matching FICA tax.

-If your company offers any form of a pre-tax welfare benefits plan such as group Medical, Dental, Vision or Life insurance (commonly referred to as a Premium Only Plan or POP), or a Flexible Spending Account (commonly referred to as an FSA or Cafeteria Plan), there is an IRS requirement to test your benefit plan for Non-discrimination on an annual basis.
-These tests are designed to make sure that the company is treating all of its employees relatively in regards to their benefits package and not giving employees who are higher paid or in management positions better benefits than their lower-paid or non-management employees.
+Suppose your company offers any form of a pre-tax welfare benefits plan such as group Medical, Dental, Vision or Life insurance (commonly referred to as a Premium Only Plan or POP) or a Flexible Spending Account (widely referred to as an FSA or Cafeteria Plan).
+In that case, an IRS requirement is to test your benefit plan for Nondiscrimination annually.
+These tests are designed to ensure that the company treats all of its employees relatively in regards to their benefits package and not giving employees who are higher paid or in management positions better benefits than their lower-paid or non-management employees.

 Types of Testing

-Section 125 Premium only Plan (POP) Including HSAs
+- Section 125 Premium Only Plan (POP) /Cafeteria Plans – Including HSAs

-All tests under POP listed above Benefits Test (FSA only) Contribution and Benefits Test (DCAP only)
+- All tests under POP listed above are Benefits Test (FSA only) Contribution and Benefits Test (DCAP only)

 - More – Than – 5% Owners Test (DCAP only)